 There are lots of times I miss living next to the Pacific ocean but a big one is not being able to buy fresh, fish tacos whenever I like.
 In our pre-kids life Paul and I used to ride our motorbike down to the ferry then take the short sail through the gulf islands to Gibson’s Landing where we would immediately disembark and head for the restaurant under the jetty where the fish tacos were incredible.
-Whilst I can’t replicate that experience from my Suffolk kitchen, I’m still transported by the crunch of these addictive fish tacos.
+Back in England I recreate those happy memories with these addictive fish tacos and we’re transported back to the ocean.

 Serves 2 Adults & 2 Kids